 In the early 1990s, George Ranalli Architect completed a project to restore and update The Fashion Center Building.
 The process began when a small group holding title found themselves the reluctant stewards of a 23-story Romanesque-Revival structure in the heart of Manhattan’s Garment District at 525 Seventh Avenue.
 Sensing an opportunity, irrespective of the building’s shabby condition and sluggish rent rolls, the Owners’ were not ready to hang up the “For Sale” sign.
-GRA evaluated the building and its genealogy which indicated it was the little known work of prominent Chicago architect, Henry Ives Cobb, circa 1923; although barely recognizable after two previous alterations which left the building beyond recognition.
+George Ranalli Architect conducted an evaluated the building and researched its genealogy.
+As it turned out, the building was a little known work of the prominent Chicago architect, Henry Ives Cobb, circa 1923; although two previous alterations had left it beyond recognition.

-Restoration efforts recreated the building’s lost exterior facade elements, and portico, closed off behind mental doors, as well as magnificent adjoining lobby spaces, encased under an eight-foot high drop ceiling.
-Employing noninvasive techniques, the project also updated the ‘al fresco’ entrance, adding new flooring and exterior lighting, for the benefit of further enhancing Henry Ives Cobb’s terra cotta and wrought iron composition.
-Inside, modern lighting design also tucked inside delicate and rehabilitated ceiling light fixtures, illuminating a beautiful reconstruction of the lobby’s vaulted cast plaster ceiling, and revived marble wall panels, bronze window frames, heating grills, and elevator doors.
-A new bronze reception desk provided a companionable contemporary element.
+Restoration work recreated the building’s destroyed exterior facade elements, reopening the building’s portico entry, previously closed off behind mental doors, and the magnificent adjoining lobby spaces, each encased underneath eight-foot high drop ceilings.
+Noninvasive techniques also updated the ‘al fresco’ entrance, adding new flooring and exterior lighting, illuminating Henry Ives Cobb’s terra cotta and wrought iron composition.
+Inside, modern lighting design was tucked inside delicate, newly rehabilitated ceiling fixtures, set into a reconstructed vaulted, cast-plaster ceiling.
+Marble wall panels, bronze window frames, heating grills, and elevator doors were also rehabilitated, and new bronze reception desk became a companionable contemporary element.